12 New York City Unique Experiences

 Bryant Park| ©Hellotickets

 One of the experiences I enjoyed most during one of my trips to New York was attending the Bryant Park Film Festival during the summer.
-This small oasis in the middle of bustling Midtown Manhattan is one of the gardens most loved by New Yorkers, and when the temperatures rise, it becomes a refuge from the intense heat under the shade of its leafy trees.
+This little oasis in the middle of bustling Midtown Manhattan is one of the gardens most beloved by New Yorkers, and when temperatures rise, it becomes a refuge from the intense heat under the shade of its leafy trees.

-If Bryant Park is known for anything, it's its great cultural agenda: from writing workshops and film discussions to music concerts and much more.
+If there’s one thing Bryant Park is known for, it’s its extensive cultural calendar: from writing workshops and film discussions to music concerts and much more.

-Why not spend an afternoon going to the movies in New York during your trip?
-A great plan for Monday nights during the summer in the city is to go to Bryant Park to enjoy its outdoor Film Festival.
-A giant screen is set up in front of the park's famous fountain, where classic films are shown while the audience picnics on the lawn and enjoys the evening lying on the grass.
+Why not spend an afternoon at the movies in New York during your trip?
+A great plan for a Monday night in the city during the summer is to head to Bryant Park to enjoy its outdoor film festival.
+A giant screen is set up in front of the park’s famous fountain, where classic films are screened while the audience picnics on the grass and enjoys the evening lying on the lawn.

-The area set up for watching the movie opens at 5 p.m. so that the audience can take their seats, although the movie starts between 8 and 9 p.m.
-From experience , I recommend arriving early to get a good spot on the grass and a cone of popcorn, which they give out for free at the entrance if you arrive early.
+The viewing area opens at 5 p.m. so the audience can start finding a spot, although the movie starts between 8 and 9 p.m.
+From experience , I recommend arriving early to get a good spot on the grass and a free bag of popcorn—they give them out at the entrance if you arrive early.

-While you wait for the movie to start, you can relax on the grass, chat, read, review what you still have left to see in New York, or have a picnic while enjoying the festive atmosphere in Bryant Park.
+While you wait for the movie to start, you can relax lying on the grass, chat, read, plan what else you want to see in New York, or have a picnic while enjoying the festive atmosphere in Bryant Park.

-Did you know that the audience chooses the movie for one night at this festival?
-To participate, follow the @vultur Twitter account, which proposes several options, and the one with the most votes will be screened.
+Did you know that the audience gets to choose the movie for one night at this festival?
+To participate, follow the @vultur Twitter account, which suggests several options, and the one with the most votes will be screened.

-8. Have a coffee at a secret waterfall between skyscrapers
+8. Have a coffee at a secret waterfall amid the skyscrapers

 A waterfall in the middle of New York| ©Hellotickets